-Saint Michael's was re-accredited by the New England Association of Schools and Colleges for a period of ten years at the conclusion of the College's 2010 Self-Study.
-The College is a member of the National Association of Independent Colleges and Universities, the Association of Catholic Colleges and Universities, the Association of American Colleges and Universities, the College Entrance Examinations Board, the New England Association of Schools and Colleges, the Association of Governing Boards of Universities and Colleges, the Vermont Higher Education Council and the Association of Vermont Independent Colleges.
+Saint Michael's was re-accredited by the New England Association of Schools and Colleges (NEASC) for a period of ten years at the conclusion of the College's 2010 Self-Study.
+The College submitted a five-year interim accreditation report in January 2015.
+In April 2015, NEASC voted to accept the report, and commended the College for its thorough and well written report.
+Further, NEASC commended the College and took note of the significant progress made in achieving the goals of the 2010 strategic plan of the College.
+The College is also a member of the National Association of Independent Colleges and Universities, the Association of Catholic Colleges and Universities, the Association of Governing Boards of Universities and Colleges, the Vermont Higher Education Council and the Association of Vermont Independent Colleges.